Random-Software-Repo/scripts/shell/rplay/README.md

 When started, `rplay` will verify that `ffmpeg` is installed locally, that an ssh connection can be made to the target, and that the target has the `sox` package installed.
 These tests, especially the ssh connection test, can take some time, though the timeout for the ssh test is set at 2 seconds.
 Because the timeout is so short, you may occasionally get an error that the connection could not be made if it takes longer than the 2 seconds `rplay` is willing to wait.

+Though pretty nifty and useful (I use it frequently to play through a device hooked into a larger stereo system), there is no way to pause/resume/skip/fast-forward/rewind the playback.
+It's strictly a run-and-forget, or run-and-then-kill.
+Killing the process does stop playback, and though suspending the process (CTRL+Z) will suspend, there is considerable buffering and playback will *not* pause for some time.

 ## Usage

 ```